holzweg/hwseo/README.md

 Installation
 ------------

-Drop <code>extension/hwseo</code> to your extension directory.
+Drop the code to <code>extension/hwseo</code>.
 Then, activate the extension for your site/siteaccess.
 E.g. in <code>settings/override/site.ini.append.php</code>:

     ActiveExtensions[]=hwseo